NilPointer-Software/bdfd-wiki/src/bdscript/serverNames.md

 # $serverNames
-Returns 10 server's names that the bot is in.
+Returns 10 server names in which the bot is in.

 ## Syntax
 ```